 Chasing passion is often unrealistic and in many cases only leads to disappointment.
 Newport cites a few studies to back up this argument:

 One surveyed a group of students and found the vast majority did not have passions that mapped to work/career paths – most were instead related to leisure or hobbies.
+The key to operating a successful business is understanding the consumer with online almost constantly.
+While many companies have spent recent years studying the Millennial market, however, Generation Z is often overlooked.

 Another found that among employees who all held the same administrative role with nearly identical duties, there was a fairly even split between those who saw their work as a job vs those who saw it as a career or even a calling – and those most likely to think of it as a calling were the ones with the most years on the job.